hiivan/CyanoRoam/README.md

 Follow me on twitter: <a href="https://twitter.com/hiiiivan" target="_blank">@hiiiivan</a>

 # Disclaimer
 I only have a fragmented knowledge on CSS!
-I am just sharing my theme here since some people have requested for it.
+I am just sharing my theme here since some people have requested for it on Twitter and Reddit!